ArashiXP/Group7-Compiler/Parser/Michael/readme.md

 For now I fixed the main code so the non-decl test cases pass.<br>
 I'll take over and try to finish part 2.<br>
 If anyone wants to give it a try heres the baseline<br>

+Doing some debugging and got most of it to work<br>

+we are at 49/56 test cases leaving only 7 left<br>

+a problem I saw was that declerrtest 3 and 4 their line numbers is off, if anyone can fix this please do<br>

+I'm trying to fix some of the other stuff to get max points but missing 7 cases can't be that bad<br>